 The upfront investment in manufacturing is high.
 But investing in smart technologies like IoT, Analytics, Artificial Intelligence, and Smart Machines will help businesses recuperate their expenses faster.
 Also, efficient automation will lower costs and better customer experience will improve profitability.

 At the heart of Industry 4.0 are data and the ability to acquire and process data from sensors and intelligent devices embedded within machines or processes.
 This data is then converted into useful information for diverse industrial applications, such as predictive diagnostics, preventive maintenance, analytics-driven production optimization among many others.
 With the advancements in Cloud, Big Data Analytics, Robotic Process Automation (RPA) and IIoT technologies, full remote management of a lights-out manufacturing facility is no more a dream.
-Several production units like Philips, Netherlands with only 9 human workers & A Constellation brewery, Mexico with just 6 human workforces have succeeded with 90% automation of their manufacturing units.

 At Analysts, we have been successful in orchestrating remote management of several facilities ranging from oil pumping units to laundry machines for global leaders across diverse geographies.
 These remote management implementations have delivered tremendous value in terms of unprecedented efficiency, agility and customer experiences as evidenced by our customers.
-Apart from this machine learning is an area where we find great potential and in the last couple of years, we have been working with several global clients in solving their prediction & optimization problems using machine learning techniques.
+Apart from this machine learning is an area where we find great potential and in the last couple of years, we have been working with several global clients in solving their prediction and optimization problems using machine learning techniques.

 Industry 4.0 is certainly taking the manufacturing world in a whole new direction.
 It is both exciting and daunting.
 There is a lot to learn and a lot of new challenges to overcome.
-At Analysts, our technical and solution experts are investigating and learning about Industry 4.0 technologies every day.
+At Analysts, our technical and solutions experts are investigating and learning about Industry 4.0 technologies every day.
 If you want to find out more and talk to an expert, call us or contact us today.
 We look forward to helping you reach your Industry 4.0 goals.